JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

-__This post shows how you can use Oracle Cloud Infrastructure (OCI) Data Integration service to transform large and complex JSON documents to data format suitable for analytics.__ Note that OCI Data Integration is a managed service that can be used to develop and schedule ETL tasks such as ingesting data from sources; cleansing, transforming, and reshaping that data; and loading data to target data assets.
+__This post shows how you can use Oracle Cloud Infrastructure (OCI) Data Integration service to transform large and complex JSON documents to data format suitable for analytics.__

+OCI Data Integration is a managed service that can be used to develop and schedule ETL tasks such as ingesting data from sources; cleansing, transforming, and reshaping that data; and loading data to target data assets.

 # __Transformation Scenario__